IoT in Transportation and Logistics: Use Cases, Challenges, and Best Practices

 The state of the IoT in transportation

-Modern transportation and logistics are making the world interconnected, communicating, or, we may say, “smaller.”
+Today, transportation and logistics are making the world interconnected and “smaller.”
 Over the last two decades, the Internet of Things (IoT) has further amplified this effect, providing the industry with networks of devices to meet both operational and analytical requirements.
 These include accurate insights into the supply chain, automation, cost efficiency, and enhanced decision-making, according to a 2021 report by Inmarsat, a global satellite communications provider.
+Besides, 54% of respondents considered the IoT important to address the supply chain issues that arose during the COVID-19 pandemic.

-The same study highlights that 54% of respondents considered the IoT important to address the challenges related to the COVID-19 pandemic.
-As pointed out by Deloitte, this technology has also come in handy to mitigate other factors putting a strain on the industry, such as e-commerce growth, low margins, and fragmented markets.
-The advantages described above are likely to further catalyze the adoption of the IoT in the transportation industry in the near future.
-According to Ericsson, for example, the number of IoT connections may grow from 100 million in 2020 to 292 million in 2030.
+These advantages are likely to further catalyze the adoption of the IoT in the transportation industry in the near future.
+Ericsson expects the number of cellular IoT connections in transportation to grow from 100 million in 2020 to 292 million in 2030.

-The Internet of Things in logistics relies on networks of smart devices to collect data from moving assets, be it vehicles or goods, and related infrastructures (such as terminals and warehouses).
-This information is processed by data analytics solutions and used to harmonize the supply chain, specifically in terms of route optimization, load capacity, maintenance, driver safety, etc.
+The Internet of Things in transportation relies on sensors that collect data from moving assets, be it vehicles or goods, and from related infrastructures (such as terminals and warehouses).
+This information is then processed by data analytics solutions and used to harmonize the supply chain (route optimization, load capacity, maintenance, driver safety, etc.).

 Coordinating vast fleets of vehicles requires huge organizational efforts.
 IoT systems help to streamline such workflows in several ways.
 Transportation providers can supervise demand and fleet availability to optimize vehicle allocation.
 They can also adapt routes based on location, traffic, weather, or road conditions, as well as send updates (including estimated arrival time) to drivers and partners via integrated communication systems.